goravel/docs/prologue/contributions.md

 <a href="https://github.com/dhanusaputra" target="_blank"><img src="https://avatars.githubusercontent.com/u/35093673?v=4" width="48" height="48"></a>
 <a href="https://github.com/mauri870" target="_blank"><img src="https://avatars.githubusercontent.com/u/10168637?v=4" width="48" height="48"></a>

-## Bug Reports
+## Bug Feedback

-You can report a Bug reports [here](https://github.com/goravel/goravel/issues/new?assignees=&labels=%E2%98%A2%EF%B8%8F+Bug%2Cbug&projects=&template=bug_report.yml&title=%F0%9F%90%9B+%5BBug%5D+), please search [Issue List](https://github.com/goravel/goravel/issues?q=is%3Aissue) for similar questions before submitting.
-The report should contains a title and a clear description of the problem, as much relevant information as possible, and a code sample that demonstrates the problem.
-The goal of the Bug report is to make it easy for yourself and other persons to reproduce the Bug and develop fixes.
-Goravel encourages committers to create a PR for the Bug repair at the same time, making the open source project more actively developed.
+You can report Bug Feedback [here](https://github.com/goravel/goravel/issues/new?assignees=&labels=%E2%98%A2%EF%B8%8F+Bug%2Cbug&projects=&template=bug_report.yml&title=%F0%9F%90%9B+%5BBug%5D+), please search [Issue List](https://github.com/goravel/goravel/issues?q=is%3Aissue) for similar questions before submitting.
+The report should contain a title and a clear description of the problem, as much relevant information as possible, and a code sample that demonstrates the problem.
+The goal of Bug Feedback is to make it easy for yourself and other persons to reproduce the Bug and develop fixes.
+Goravel encourages committers to create a PR for the Bug repair at the same time, making the open-source project more actively developed.

 ## Support Questions